maxh/maxheinritz.com/_posts/2024-06-16-entity-aggregates.md

 ## Examples

 - Ruleset and its rules (for digital representation of a contract).
-- Invoices and its line items.
+- Invoice and its line items.
 - Shipment and its route.

 ## Ways in which data can be grouped